TRAINING IN FACILITIES MANAGEMENT

 Hands-on training—New staff learn the skills by actually working with a Group Leader or Supervisor on-the-job.
 New staff watch the Group Leader or Supervisor demonstrate the skill, then they perform the skill and receive feedback on what they’ve done correctly and what they can do to improve.

-Test taking—Finally, the new custodian takes a test on-line covering the material learned.
+Test taking—Finally, the new custodian takes a test covering the material learned.
 A successful score is 80%.
 Custodians can repeat the test as many times as needed to reach the successful score.

 Each day of training, the Custodian and Group Leader or Supervisor complete the “Facilities Management Custodial Technical Training” checklist (.pdf).
 The Supervisor can see training completed and training due for each custodian on the training reports found from the FM Intranet called the "FM Connection".